June 10 -18, 2017

 Events take place all week long.
 Whether you are a family, a seasoned pro, a green thumb, or someone interested in connecting with the land, this is the week to learn and get hands-on experience.

 Wondering what you can do?
 Here are some ideas:

 Organize a Garden Tour

 GardenOntario Week is in June, a month in which roses and lilacs should be blooming.

 Here’s an opportunity to showcase all the great flower designers that OHA has.
 Host a show and let the public see.

 Plan a Fundraising Event

-Find a venue, engage a speaker and use GardenOntario Week to raise $$ for your Society or your favourite charity.
+Find a venue, engage a speaker and use GardenOntario Week to raise $$ for your Society.

 Create a School Garden